 “He has told you, O mortal, what is good; and what does the Lord require of you but to do justice, and to love kindness, and to walk humbly with your God?”Micah 6:8 NRSV

 One those threads I mentioned earlier are seen in the prophet Micah’s words.
-When you hear Micah’s words in the larger scriptural story, you begin to see that:
+When you hear Micah’s words in the larger scriptural story, you begin to see a larger narrative around justice.